jm-c/MITgcm/verification/front_relax/README.md

 while the secondary test ***input.bvp/*** has a sloping bottom and uses the Boundary-Value Problem (GM_useBVP=T, with 5 modes: GM_BVP_modeNumber=5,) of the GM advective form with same Redi and GM diffusivity (see: *input.bvp/data.gmredi*).
-In addition, the sub-meso parameterization is activated (GM_useSubMeso=T).
+In addition, in this later test, the sub-meso parameterization is activated (GM_useSubMeso=T).

 The last secondary test ***input.top/*** shares some similarity with the previous one (similar warm bowl, use BVP with GM advective form) except that the top model is depressed by